gamleksi/affordance_gym/README.md

 The folder structure:
 * Lumi Testbed by [Intelligent Robotics group](http://irobotics.aalto.fi): The set of core ROS packages for Lumi, our robot.
 Contains URDF description, moveit configuration, mujoco configuration.
 * Mujoco Ros Control by [Intelligent Robotics group](http://irobotics.aalto.fi): Interface for the MuJoCo simulator.
-* Lumi Pose Estimation: This is required in kinect_simulation.launch, as it computes the camera pose of Kinect with a Aruco marker.
+* Lumi Pose Estimation: computes the camera pose of Kinect with an aruco marker, which is required in kinect_simulation.launch.
 * Affordance Gym: Affordance Learning for End-to-End Visuomotor Robot Control

 ## Run (in the affordance_gym folder)